kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 {{< codenew file="pods/storage/pv-volume.yaml" >}}

 The configuration file specifies that the volume is at `/mnt/data` on the cluster's Node.
-The configuration also specifies a size of 10 gibibytes and an access mode of `ReadWriteOnce`, which means the volume can be mounted as read-write by a single Node.
+The configuration also specifies a size of 10 gigabytes and an access mode of `ReadWriteOnce`, which means the volume can be mounted as read-write by a single Node.
 It defines the [StorageClass name](/docs/concepts/storage/persistent-volumes/#class) `manual` for the PersistentVolume, which will be used to bind